-In order to help us to understand what ABM is, let’s take a look at four things that ABM is not.
+To help us understand what ABM is, let's look at four things that ABM is not.

-- ABM is not demand-generation with an account focus.
-Demand generation can be a complementary piece of your ABM campaign, but the two are not one and the same.
+ABM is not demand-generation with an account focus.
+Demand generation can complement your ABM campaign, but the two are different.

-Demand generation focuses on driving demand rather than leads and requires sales and marketing to work together on lifecycle stage definitions and handoffs, so while it is a natural fit within the ABM framework, it is not the same thing.
+Demand generation focuses on driving demand rather than leads.
+It requires sales and marketing to work together on lifecycle stage definitions and handoffs, so while it is a natural fit within the ABM framework, it is not the same.

-- ABM and using intent data are not one and the same.
-You can run ABM without intent data, and you can use intent data without running an ABM play.
-Intent data helps you gain relevance in any marketing play when deployed properly but is not required to be relevant or personalized.
-Remember, ABM has been around since 2003, long before ZoomInfo, Seamless.ai and Bomborawere around to tell us our prospect’s every move.
+ABM and using intent data are not the same.
+You can run ABM without intent data and use intent data without running an ABM play.
+Intent data helps you gain relevance in any marketing play when appropriately deployed but is not required to be relevant or personalized.
+Remember, ABM has been around since 2003, long before ZoomInfo, Seamless.ai, and Bomborawere around to tell us our prospect's every move.

-- Account planning and ABM are not the same thing.
+Account planning and ABM are not the same things.
 Does ABM involve account planning?
 Yes.
 Does every team doing account planning have to run an ABM campaign?
-No. Account planning is a sales motion that can happen in a silo or in conjunction with marketing in order to market in line with the account planning done by sales.
+No. Account planning is a sales motion that can happen in a silo or conjunction with marketing to market in line with the account planning done by sales.

 So what is ABM?

-Account-based marketing is a hyper-personalized marketing practice that aligns marketing and sales in the pursuit of selling to target accounts.
+Account-based marketing is a hyper-personalized marketing strategy that aligns marketing and sales with selling to target accounts.
 They do this by building value across a segment of stakeholders who make up a buying committee.

 91% of consumers are more likely to choose brands that provide them with relevant offers and recommendations -Accenture

-Since marketing and sales are so closely synced, the customer experience is seamless and relevant to their place in the buyer’s journey.
-From the very first impression at the "top of the funnel" (ToFu) to the assets that sales uses in the discovery process and beyond, marketing and sales are in lockstep.
+Since marketing and sales are closely synced, the customer experience is seamless and relevant to their place in the buyer's journey.
+From the first impression at the "top of the funnel," (ToFu) to the assets that sales use in the discovery process and beyond, marketing and sales are in lockstep.

-This alignment and customer obsession – as well as the tactics and strategies you deploy – are what make ABM so effective to drive increased account engagement.
+This alignment and customer obsession – as well as the tactics and strategies you deploy – make ABM effective in driving increased account engagement.